ab3llini/carbon/README.md

 ## Remarks

-By default user-defined leaf nodes are not taken into consideration for the backprogation (`requires_grad=flase`).
-If you want to compute the gradients make sure to specify
+When building a MLP user-defined lead nodes not taken into consideration for the backprogation (`requires_grad=flase`).
+If you want to compute the gradients make sure to specify `require_grad=true` on the tensors that hold your training data.

 ## Contributing